Huiziwang/Huiziwang.github.io/README.md

 Efficient Classification Methods for Sparse High-Dimensional Count Data with Model Selection as Motivated by Microbe Finder

-- Provide new methods for high-dimensional (HD) classification analysis with count data that are computationally efficient, can model zero-inflation and over-dispersion, and allow for model and/or variable selection while avoiding overfitting.
+- Provide new methods for high-dimensional classification analysis with count data that are computationally efficient, can model zero-inflation and over-dispersion, and allow for model and/or variable selection while avoiding overfitting.
 (No one method addresses all of these issues simultaneously.)

 - Advisor: Dr. Joshua D Habiger.